India seeks lower oil prices as high pump prices bite

-NEW DELHI, July 19 (Reuters) - India is in talks with crude producers about securing more affordable oil prices after tax-laden pump prices of gasoline and gasoil surged to record highs in Asia's third-largest economy, adding to inflation.
+NEW DELHI (Reuters) - India is in talks with crude producers about securing more affordable oil prices after tax-laden pump prices of gasoline and gasoil surged to record highs in Asia’s third-largest economy, adding to inflation.

 India, the world’s third-biggest oil importer and consumer, ships in over 80% of its oil needs from overseas.